 What Are Movers’ Least Favorite Things To Move?

 Professional movers will get the job done in just about any circumstance, though you may incur fees if they have to endure excess hazards or labor such as going up and down several flights of stairs or disassembling large furniture pieces.

-While national movers can handle almost anything, there are still some items that movers would rather avoid loading.
+While cross country movers can handle almost anything, there are still some items that movers would rather avoid loading.
 If you find any of these items on your inventory list, you may consider giving your moving team a bit of an extra tip.

 - Foam mattresses are bulky and heavy on top of being flimsy, making them awkward to carry.
 It gets even worse if your home or apartment has stairs that movers must climb!

 - Particleboard furniture is typically made to be assembled and kept in one place, so movers have to be extra careful with these less durable, budget-friendly pieces.

 - Sleeper sofas can be almost 100 pounds heavier than the typical couch and the bed can flip out while it is being moved, making this a groan-inducing furniture piece for movers.

 Exercise equipment is awkwardly shaped, heavy, and difficult to disassemble and reassemble because they’re initially assembled by professionals.